solidusio/solidus/guides/promotions/overview.md

   [promotion rules](#promotion-rules) must be met.
 - `path`: If the promotion is activated when the customer visits a URL, this value is the path for the URL.
-- `per_code_usage_limit`: Specifies how many codes can be used before the promotion becomes inactive.
+- `per_code_usage_limit`: Specifies how many times each code can be used before it becomes inactive.
 - `apply_automatically`: If `true`, the promotion is activated and applied automatically once all of the [eligibility checks](#eligibility) have passed.